apohllo/poliqarpr/README.txt

 == INSTALL:

+You need RubyGems v.
+1.2

+* gem -v
+* 1.2.0 #=> ok

+You need the github.com repository to be added to your sources list:

+* gem sources -a http://gems.github.com

+Then you can type:

 * sudo gem install apohllo-poliqarpr

-You need RubyGems 1.2 and the github.com repository to be added to your sources list:

-* gem sources -a http://gems.github.com

 == LICENSE: